Veteran to BSN

 - Health Care Specialist Rating (i.e. medic, corpsman, vocational/practical nurse) while in the service.
 Veteran applicants must submit a DD214 to provide proof of health care training in the military prior to application deadline.
 Active duty, reservists, and veterans are required to submit either a Joint Services Transcript (JST) or Community College of the Air Force Transcripts.
 To order your DD214 please go to the following link: https://www.archives.gov/veterans/military-service-records

-- Prior to admission offer, applicants must have either completed all 59 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON VBSN website or have completed at least 40 of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
-Prior to admission offer, applicants must have completed at least three of the five required sciences classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
-All prerequisites must be completed prior to the first day of classes
+- Applicants must complete 59 credit hours (SCH) of general education courses as outlined in the School of Nursing Catalog and posted on the SON VBSN website.
+At the time of application, students must have completed at least 40 SCH of the non-nursing prerequisites with proof of enrollment for the remaining prerequisites.

 - Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0 or higher

-- Preference for science GPA of 3.0 or higher in core courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology.
-Completion of 3 of the 5 lab sciences is required by application close date
+- Minimum science GPA of 2.5; preference for science GPA of 3.0 or higher in required science courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology.

 - Submission of current American Heart Association BLS Certification prior to first day of class